 Brazil, Saudi Arabia, South Africa, Mexico, and the UAE are the countries with the highest market cap weightings in the EM ex Asia equity index, making it very commodity exposed.
-There are crosscurrents confronting the region.
 We don't expect much upside to commodity prices in an environment where global growth is slowing and China refrains from large scale stimulus.
 That said, EM ex Asia remains very cheaply valued.